Bareflank/hypervisor/CONTRIBUTING.md

 ## Request for Comments

 Prior to submitting changes to the project, a Request for Comments (RFC) is highly advised.
 An RFC provides the community with an opportunity to provide feedback prior to submission.
-The submitter should view the RFC as a chance to gain community support early, reducing the likelihood of pushback during submission.
+The submitter should view the RFC as a chance to gain community support early, reducing the likelihood of push back during submission.

 All RFCs should be submitted to the project’s mailing list or GitHub bug tracker with “RFC:” prepended to the message’s title.
 Doing so provides a means for community members to filter and comment on the RFC, ask questions, and provide input.